UAE: Peak-hour traffic leaves children sleep-deprived which could lead to health issues, doctors warn

 Dr Chaaban said another key aspect to consider is reducing the weight of school bags, which can cause muscle pain and contribute to both mental and physical exhaustion.

-Another solution both doctors suggest is to have staggered entry for schools so students will not come and leave all at the same time.
-Not going to school early will give students more time to sleep and they can have more energy in school.
+Another solution both doctors suggest is to have staggered entry for schools so students do not all start school and leave at the same time.
+Not going to school early will give students more time to sleep and more energy.

 Both doctors also recommend “encouraging proper sleep hygiene, such as regular sleep schedules, limiting screen time before bed, and creating a conducive sleep environment.”